noafredman/ExpenseTrackerSwiftUI/README.md

 ● Profile Screen
 - A user should see his full name in the navigation top bar title.
-- Should present number of total expenses items
+- Should present the number of total expense items.
 - A user should be able to sign out from the app.